catdieval/user-workflow-and-user-stories/user-story-8.md

   - [ ] useState for the `lineColor / lineStyle / lineWidth` variable with initial value set to "" / "" / 0.
   - [ ] Declare a `handleLineColorChange / handleLineStyleChange / handleLineWidthChange` function which declares a choice variable set to event.target.value.
-  - [ ] Declare a `completedAllDropDownMenus` function to disable the "Next" button until the user has selected values in all dropdown menus.
+  - [ ] Declare a `completedLineProperties` function to disable the "Next" button until the user has selected values in all dropdown menus.
   - [ ] Declare a `handleLineProperties` function with an alert message.
   - [ ] Write a `handleSubmit` function which does event.preventDefault().
   - [ ] The function returns the `Heading` component and a form.